Lumos0917/Lumos0917.github.io/_pages/about.md

 News!
 ======
-1. **[Aug 2024]**🔥We present Reefknot, a comprehensive benchmark for Relation Hallucination Evaluation in Multimodal Large Language Models
+1. **Aug 2024**🔥We present Reefknot, a comprehensive benchmark for Relation Hallucination Evaluation in Multimodal Large Language Models
-2. 🔥We present MemVR, a novel hallucination mitigation paradigm without needing external knowledge retrieval or additional fine-tuning.
+2. **Oct 2024**🔥We present MemVR, a novel hallucination mitigation paradigm without needing external knowledge retrieval or additional fine-tuning.
-3. 🚀Source code of MemVR has been released!
+3. **Oct 2024**🚀Source code of MemVR has been released!

 Education
 ======